Automate your money

 Make saving your small change simple – lots of banks now allow you save your digital coins by switching on a feature called round ups.
 The way it works is every time you spend money (for example $3.50) they round up the transaction to the nearest dollar (50 cents in this example) and pop the difference into your savings account.
 Before you know it you’ve got a house deposit saved up or funds for your next investment property.

 Life admin win: say goodbye to the coin jar on your bench and pinch your pennies digitally.

-A good little money management app is Pocketbook.
+Check out this list of apps we suggest.
 We’ve talked about this one before but it’s a great tool to have on your phone.
 You can set yourself a monthly budget and track what you spend with the tap of a screen.
 It automatically tracks and categorises what you spend on things like food and drinks, entertainment, car, insurance and shopping.
 Set yourself limits and receive notifications when you’ve hit your budget for that category.

 Life admin win: get your Sunday’s back by avoiding having to export your bank statements into a spreadsheet, manually categorising and colour coding your expenses.

 We’re big believers in making sure you always have savings.
 Whether it be an emergency fund, working towards retirement or for your next family holiday you will want to have a bit of liquidity in your life.